-The parking on the road around the Babbacombe cliff railway could possibly be one of the only place in Devon where you don’t have to Pay and Display to park!
+The parking on the road around the Babbacombe cliff railway could possibly be one of the only places in Devon where you don’t have to Pay and Display to park!
 But, spaces are limited.

 As we were here in winter, we were able to park up on the road right beside the entrance of the cliff railway!

-If you can’t grab a space by the entrance of the railway, the whole road alongside the cliffs has plenty of space to park up too free of cost.
+If you can’t grab a space by the entrance of the railway, the whole road alongside the cliffs has plenty of space to park up free of cost.